A colourful classification of (quasi) root systems and hyperplane arrangements: Hyperplane arrangements

-The above prescription singles out a special class of trichromatic graphs, which are in natural inclusion-preserving bijection with sub-arrangements of the root-hyperplane arrangement of type $B/C$: in particular $\ol{\mc G^{\mc H}} \sse \mc G^{\mc H}$ is a (simply-laced) bichromatic graph as above, and the full graph is obtained by glueing blue loop edges at some nodes.
+The above prescription singles out a special class of trichromatic graphs, which are in natural inclusion-preserving bijection with sub-arrangements of the root-hyperplane arrangement of type $B/C$: in particular $\ol{\mc G^{\mc H}} \sse \mc G^{\mc H}$ is a (simply-laced) bichromatic graph as above, and the full graph is obtained by gluing blue loop edges at some nodes.

-\begin{example} The classical root-hyperplane arrangements yields the following trichromatic graphs: the same bichromatic graphs as in Ex.~\ref{ex:classical_crystallographs} for the simply-laced cases, and a simply-laced complete bichromatic graph with blue loop edges glued at each node for types $B/C/BC$.
-Hence all non simply-laced cases are ''fused`` into a single one; see below the case on $n = 4$ nodes:
+\begin{exem} The classical root-hyperplane arrangements yield the following trichromatic graphs: the same bichromatic graphs as in Ex.~\ref{ex:classical_crystallographs} for the simply-laced cases, and a simply-laced complete bichromatic graph with blue loop edges glued at each node for types $B/C/BC$.
+Hence all non-simply-laced cases are ''fused`` into a single one; see below the case on $n = 4$ nodes: